-Dispatcher Subtask Trace Table The dispatcher subtask trace table is used to keep a sequential record in main storage of the subtasks activated by the TCAM dispatcher.
+The dispatcher subtask trace table is used to keep a sequential record in main storage of the subtasks activated by the TCAM dispatcher.
 An entry is placed in the table by the TCAM dispatcher each time a TCAM subtask is dispatched.
 The table is filled on the wraparound principle; that is, when all of the available entries have been used, the dispatcher places the new entries at the beginning of the table thus overlaying the earliest entries.
 The table might be used, for example, to trace the path of a buffer through the TCAM system.
 The TCAM dispatcher and TCAM subtasks are described in detail in the TCAM Program Logic Manual.

-The dispatcher subtask trace table is generated if the user specifies some value between 4 and 65,535 in the DTRACE= operand of the INTRO macro (see note below).
+The dispatcher subtask trace table is generated if the user specifies some value between 1 and 65,535 in the DTRACE= operand of the INTRO macro (see note below); however, at least 4 entries must be specified if the table is to be written to a COMWRITE data set.
 At INTRO execution time, TCAM allocates (16n + 16) contiguous bytes of main storage (where n is the integer specified in the DTRACE= operand) for the table.
 The table consists of a 16-byte control block followed by n 16-byte entries.
 The address of the 16-byte control block is then stored in a field in the AVT (address vector table) at a displacement of 12 bytes past the label IEDPARM.